tradewelltech/protarrow/README.md

 # Protarrow

-**Protarrow** is a python library for converting from protobuf to arrow and back.
+**Protarrow** is a python library for converting from Protocol Buffers to Apache Arrow and back.

 It is used at [Tradewell Technologies](https://www.tradewelltech.co/), to share data between transactional and analytical applications,